tmgasek/loruki/README.md

 ## Description

-This is a simple website made to practice responvive web design and media queries.
+This is a simple website made to practice responsive web design and media queries.